boxfish-studio/sugar-rush/README.md

 ## Features

 - See, create, manage, and delete your candymachines
-- Preview available and see minted NFTs
+- Preview candymachine available NFTs to mint
+- See candymachine minted NFTs
 - Mint from candymachine
-- Link on mints and candymachines to solana.fm
+- Provide links of mints and candymachines to solana.fm explorer
-- Mainnet and devnet support
-- Compatible with Phantom, Solflare, Torus, Sollet, Glow and Slope wallets
+- Compatible with Phantom, Solflare, Torus, Sollet, Glow and Slope extension wallets
+- Support for Devnet and Mainnet

 ## Run